Delara-Forghani/Community_detection_in_a_graph/README.md

 The algorithm terminates when the graph is divided into two parts .
 Each part involves the commiunities of the graph.

 ## Storing the graph
-This program can store the grap via adjacent linkeList or adjacent matrix.
+This program can store the graph via adjacent linkeList or adjacent matrix.

 ## Running the test
 To run a test the user should write a CSV text file consisting the edge list of the graph ,for example "3,4" ,each edge should